Preparation of decentralised drug trials

 However, the decentralisation of trials could be used much more extensively.
 Successful decentralisation makes the patients’ daily routines easier and facilitates participation in trials.
 Decentralised methods complement the range of tools used by trials and can thus bolster Finland’s status in clinical medical trials.

 Sitra aims to increase the number of decentralised clinical medical trials in Finland.
-It mainly supports research groups in applying for a permit from the Finnish Medical Agency (Fimea) or corresponding agency to conduct trials in which the use of decentralised methods, such as remote measurements or drug administration at the patient’s home, play a key role.
-Funding can also be provided for the preparation of a research plan, provided that it is preparatory to the application for a research permit.
+With the projects carried out in 2023, it supported research groups in applying for a permit from the Finnish Medical Agency (Fimea) or corresponding agency to conduct trials in which the use of decentralised methods, such as remote measurements or drug administration at the patient’s home, play a key role.
+Funding could also be provided for the preparation of a research plan, provided that it is preparatory to the application for a research permit.

 Effects of medicines on RCVS syndrome that causes severe headache